What are the Big 4 studios?

 Q: Are there other major film studios apart from the Big 4?

-A: While the Big 4 studios are the most prominent, there are other major studios in Hollywood, such as Sony Pictures, 20th Century Studios, and Lionsgate.
-These studios also produce a wide range of successful films.
+A: While the Big 4 studios are considered the most influential, there are other major studios in Hollywood, such as Sony Pictures, 20th Century Studios, and Lionsgate, which have also made significant contributions to the film industry.

 Q: Do the Big 4 studios only produce movies?

-A: While movies are their primary focus, the Big 4 studios have expanded their reach into other areas of entertainment.
-They have ventured into television production, theme parks, merchandise, and even streaming services to adapt to the changing landscape of the industry.
+A: While movies are their primary focus, the Big 4 studios have expanded their reach into other areas of entertainment, including television production, theme parks, merchandise, and streaming services.

-In conclusion, the Big 4 studios – Warner Bros., Paramount Pictures, Universal Pictures, and Walt Disney Studios – have played a significant role in shaping the film industry.
+In conclusion, the Big 4 studios have played a pivotal role in shaping the landscape of the film industry.
 Their ability to consistently produce successful and memorable movies has solidified their status as the powerhouses of Hollywood.
+With their rich history and continued innovation, these studios will undoubtedly continue to entertain audiences for years to come.